Page Editor: Norman Jackson

-This photo was taken following the rescue of a Terrier that had got stuck in mine workings on High Hartsop Dodd (also known as Little Dodd).
-Joe Wear is holding the dog alongside his daughter Dulcie and to his left is Eddie Poole's father Johnnie.
+This photo was taken following the rescue of 'Butcher', a Terrier that had got stuck in mine workings on High Hartsop Dodd (also known as Little Dodd).
+Joe Weir is holding the dog, on his right is Dulcie Wear and to his left is Eddie Poole's father Johnnie.
 Behind them are Billy Wilkinson and Anthony Barker.
-It is said that they spent two weeks or more digging rock before the dog was rescued.

 Fully loaded 'Charabancs' descending Kirkstone Pass